openkfw/TruBudget/docs/operation-administration/installation/create-a-new-network/docker.md

 We distinguish between two types of deployments:

 - The **local** deployment type which will create images from the code you have on your local machine and includes any changes you might have done
-- The **master** deployment type that will deploy Docker images out of the Docker Hub
+- The **alpha** deployment type that will deploy Docker images out of the Docker Hub

 :::note
-For the master deployment, you can use tags to specify the version you want to use
+For the alpha deployment, you can use tags to specify the version you want to use
 :::

 The deployments are abstracted through shell scripts.
 We expect you to have a UNIX-like operating system which can execute shell scripts, e.g. Ubuntu.
 If not, take a look at the scripts and port them according to your operating system.